 By 1830 trading posts were scattered throughout eastern and central Kansas, reaching from the Platte to the Red River.
 Within a few years, ferries were strung across the Missouri and Kansas Rivers, roads were cut along the ridges, patches of farmland were cleared and planted, and cabin homes fringed the highways.
 All this was the work of the Indians, under the direction of missionaries and Government agents.

 Captain William Becknell had made the first successful trade journey to Santa Fe in 1821, establishing the route of the Santa Fe Trail.
-Twelve months later he led the first wagon train along the trail, beginning the valuable commerce of frontier days.
+Twelve months later, he led the first wagon train along the trail, beginning the valuable commerce of frontier days.
 As a midway course between Benton’s proposals for western development and the opposing view, Congress authorized the survey and marking of the Santa Fe Trail in 1825.
 Fort Leavenworth was established as “Cantonment Leavenworth” in May 1827.
-Westport (now Kansas City, Missouri) became a depot on the Santa Fe Trail in 1833, and ten years later the city of Wyandot (Kansas City, Kansas) was begun by the Wyandot Indians.
+Westport (now Kansas City, Missouri) became a depot on the Santa Fe Trail in 1833.
+Ten years later, the city of Wyandot (Kansas City, Kansas) was begun by the Wyandot Indians.

-At this time the Government decided to send out another exploration under Lieutenant John C. Fremont.
+At this time, the Government decided to send out another exploration under Lieutenant John C. Fremont.
 He entered Kansas in 1842, completing his outfit at the trading post of Cyprian Chouteau in Wyandotte County on June 10.
-With Kit Carson as his guide, Fremont proceeded to explore the Kansas and Platte Rivers, and to survey the South Pass of the Oregon Trail, thereby winning him the title of “Pathfinder.”
+With Kit Carson as his guide, Fremont explored the Kansas and Platte Rivers and surveyed the South Pass of the Oregon Trail, thereby winning him the title of “Pathfinder.”
 He followed this exploration with three more, in 1843, 1845, and 1848.
 Accounts of these expeditions were published immediately by the Government to direct attention to the West, and in this, they were highly successful.

-The war between the United States and Mexico ended with the Treaty of Guadalupe-Hidalgo, ratified May 30, 1848.
-By its terms, the Rio Grande became the boundary between Texas and Mexico, and the international boundary westward, from El Paso to the Pacific, was established almost as it is now.
-Northward, the ceded territory reached from a league below San Diego, California, to the Oregon country at 42 north latitude; eastward it reached the Rocky Mountains.
-This vast region embraced what was then known as New Mexico and Upper California, and what now corresponds to a strip of Texas; the greater parts of New Mexico, Colorado, and Arizona; all of California, Nevada, and Utah; and a little of Wyoming.
+The Mexican-American War ended with the Treaty of Guadalupe-Hidalgo, ratified May 30, 1848.
+By its terms, the Rio Grande became the boundary between Texas and Mexico.
+From El Paso to the Pacific, the international boundary westward was established almost as it is now.
+Northward, the ceded territory reached from a league below San Diego, California, to the Oregon country at 42 north latitude; eastward, it reached the Rocky Mountains.
+This vast region embraced what was then known as New Mexico and Upper California.
+What now corresponds to a strip of Texas; the greater parts of New Mexico, Colorado, and Arizona; all of California, Nevada, and Utah; and a little of Wyoming.
 In addition, the treaty of 1846 with Great Britain had established the right of the United States to the Oregon country.
 Thus in two years, the United States cleared from its continental path to the Pacific all conflicting sovereignties as far north as the forty-ninth parallel.

 This resulted in a tremendous increase in migration over Kansas trails.